 Can Dogs Burp?

-Anyone who has been around a beloved aging dog is probably well aware of the fact that dogs can expel gas.
-‘Blaming it on the dog’ has been around for decades.
-In the same vein, it's natural that dogs should burp too, right?
+Anyone who has been around a beloved ageing dog is probably well aware of the fact that dogs can expel gas.
+‘Blaming it on the dog' has been around for decades.
+In the same vein, it's natural that dogs should burp, too, right?

 So, do dogs burp?
 What might cause a dog to burp?
 And, is there a point where their burping becomes excessive?
 Should you be worried about them?